-1) We have recorded goodwill and other identifiable intangible assets resulting from our acquisitions through December 31, 2010.
-Upon the adoption of FASB Statement No. 142, Goodwill and Other Intangible Assets, now incorporated into the Business Combinations Topic of the FASB ASC, we ceased amortizing goodwill and certain other intangible assets with indefinite lives.
-Instead, goodwill and intangible assets with indefinite lives are reviewed for impairment annually, and whenever events of changes in circumstances indicate that the carrying value may not be recoverable.
-Pursuant to the annual testing of goodwill, in the fourth quarters of 2010, 2009 and 2008 we evaluated five reporting units: 1) nurse and allied staffing, 2) physician staffing, 3) clinical trial services, 4) retained search and 5) education and training.
-Upon completion of the first step in our annual impairment assessment as of December 31, 2010 and 2009, we determined that no impairment was indicated.
+1) We have recorded goodwill and other identifiable intangible assets resulting from our acquisitions through December 31, 2011.
+In accordance with the Intangibles - Goodwill and Other Topic of the FASB ASC, goodwill and intangible assets with indefinite lives are reviewed for impairment annually, and whenever events or changes in circumstances indicate that the carrying value may not be recoverable.

+Pursuant to the annual testing of goodwill, in the fourth quarters of 2011, 2010 and 2009 we evaluated five reporting units: 1) nurse and allied staffing, 2) physician staffing, 3) clinical trial services, 4) retained search and 5) education and training.
+Upon completion of the first step in our annual impairment assessment as of December 31, 2011 and 2010, we determined that no impairment was indicated.

-For the December 31, 2010 impairment test, we estimated the fair value of each our reporting units based on a weighting of both the income approach and the market approach.
-The discounted cash flows for each reporting unit that served as the primary basis for the income approach were based on discrete financial forecasts developed by management for planning purposes and consistent with those distributed within the Company.
-The forecasts imply a recovery in our businesses in 2011.
-A number of significant assumptions and estimates were involved in the application of the discounted cash flow methodology to forecasted operating cash flows, revenues, margins, discount rate, and working capital changes.
+For the December 31, 2011 impairment test, we estimated the fair value of each our reporting units based on a weighting of both the income approach and the market approach (blended fair value).

+The discounted cash flows for each reporting unit that served as the primary basis for the income approach were based on discrete financial forecasts developed by management for planning purposes and consistent with those distributed within the Company and externally.
+A number of significant assumptions and estimates were involved in the application of the income methodology including forecasted revenue, margins, operating cash flows, discount rate, and working capital changes.
 Cash flows beyond the discrete forecast period of ten years were estimated using a terminal value calculation.
 A terminal value growth rate of 2.5% was used for each reporting unit.
-The income approach valuations included reporting unit cash flow discount rates, representing each reporting unit's weighted average cost of capital, ranging from 10.4% to 15.4%.
+The income approach valuations included reporting unit cash flow discount rates, representing each reporting unit's weighted average cost of capital (WACC), ranging from 11.0% to 18.7%.